nikobuildbricks/nikobuildbricks/README.md

 C+H, W2I, INT, DNCOPY, AND DO NOT TAKE INSPO FROM ANY OF US THAT HAVE FICT IN THE NAME. please look out for stuff in our names and be aware of it im not sure abt the others wanting to be touched or interacted with but it should be ok now i will be trying to write down all the people in our system that play pony town!!

-we dont bite come talk to us
+we dont bite come talk to us (atleast i dont bite - austin)

 at the moment only: austin/samuel. plays pony town!